-The dog breed known as Alsatian – a.k.a. a German Shepherd – happens to be one of the most popular breeds in America, and for a good reason.
+The German Shepherd Dog known as Alsatian – a.k.a. a German Shepherd – happens to be one of the most popular breeds in America, and for a good reason.
 They are highly capable and very intelligent dogs.
 The courage and devotion these animals have are unparalleled.
 They are also remarkably versatile.

 In spite of the purebred status they have, you’ll sometimes see German Shepherds inside of breed-specific shelters and rescues.
 That is what makes adopting so important!
 Do not purchase a German Shepherd if you are looking for one to take home.